boxyhq/jackson/README.md

 ## Install as an npm library

-Jackson is available as an [npm package](https://www.npmjs.com/package/@boxyhq/saml-jackson) that can be integrated into Express.js routes.
-The library should be usable with other node.js web application frameworks but is currently untested.
-Please file an issue or submit a PR if you encounter any issues.
+Jackson is available as an [npm package](https://www.npmjs.com/package/@boxyhq/saml-jackson) that can be integrated into any web application framework (like Express.js for example).
+Please file an issue or submit a PR if you encounter any issues with your choice of framework.

 ```
 npm i @boxyhq/saml-jackson